 Vulnerable customers who are registered as priority services customers cannot be disconnected.

-Vulnerable customers who have problems paying their bills cannot be disconnected during the winter months (October 2022 to March 2023).
+Elderly vulnerable customers who have problems paying their bills cannot be disconnected during the winter months (November to March).

 The CRU has more information about disconnection and your rights.

 Getting a meter reading

 Your electricity meter measures the amount of electricity you use.
 The readings are used by your supplier to calculate your bill.

 An ESBN reader will call to your property to record the amount of electricity used since the meter was last read.
 This is done 4 times a year.
 An estimated reading will be used for the other billing periods.

 If the meter reader cannot get access to the meter, they will leave a card in the mailbox letting you know they were there and asking you to send in your own reading.
 You can also send your meter reading directly to your supplier.
 If you do not submit a reading, an estimated reading will be used to calculate your next bill.

 Meters are the property of ESBN and you must not interfere with it in any way.
 Only authorised people are allowed to fix, connect, remove or carry out work on any meter, main fuse box, seal, electric line or other apparatus belonging to ESBN.
 It is against the law to tamper with your meter.
 Find out more about meter tampering.

 The CRU has more information about electricity meter reading.